System Design Space

 Shows how incremental structural changes reduce long-term change cost.

-Separate tidying
+Separate preparation

 Decision economics